bhaddacak/cst-kit/README.md

 To be precise, the structure of a book is shaped by textual content and paragraph numbers.
 Normally, if a new series of numbers is introduced, it will be separated as a new book.
 Only when the text has clearly distinct content, it will be a book on its own even if it uses numbers form another series.
 [Bhikkhunīvibhaṅga](https://bhaddacak.github.io/cst?biv) is a marked example in this case.
 However, in rare cases, one book may utilize multiple number series, for instance, Bhikkhupātimokkha and Bhikkhunīpātimokkha.

-The system of naming may not be well-settled yet because the collection is not completed.
-Also what will be included or excluded in other texts is yet to be decided.

 ### Internal structure

 To be familiar with the data, let us see briefly how CST XML data are structured.
 There are only 4 tags in use, namely **&lt;p&gt;**, **&lt;hi&gt;**, **&lt;note&gt;**, and **&lt;pb&gt;**.
 The &lt;p&gt; tag is extensively used in the body of text with a variety of format by using **rend** attribute.
 Here are the list of original &lt;p&gt; tag's rendering options: nikaya, book, chapter, title, subhead, subsubhead, bodytext, hangnum, indent, unindented, centre, gatha1, gatha2, gatha3, and gathalast.